benterova/benterova/content/post/about/index.md

 It's nice to have you here.
 My name is Ben and I've been building full stack applications for most of my life.
 I currently mostly focus on Ruby on Rails, though I've loved working with various platforms and languages throughout my career.

-**TL:DR:** I taught myself to write Minecraft server mods, worked at a few unique and interesting companies, fell in love with Ruby on Rails, and ended up building web applications for a living.
+**TL:DR:** I learned to write Minecraft server mods, worked at a few unique and interesting companies, fell in love with Ruby on Rails, and ended up building web applications for a living.

-#### 13 Year Old Minecraft Addict
+#### Minecraft Mods & Server Management
 I had started my development journey with Java and Minecraft, creating server-side Bukkit mods to enhance my player's experience and had my first small adventure into the world of running a Minecraft server business when I was 13.
 With some of my more popular servers averaging around 300 players, with peaks from 1k-2k.
 I had created multiple server networks offering some of the more traditional server experiences in addition to custom gamemodes developed by me.
 One of these custom minigames was a FPS class-based shooter within Minecraft, utilizing custom code and Resource Packs to create a multiplayer shooter.

 My cousin and I would run this server from my grandmother's dining room on a fold-out table, with our monitors opposite each other, with him responsible for moderation, player experience, and marketing, while I focused on the technical aspects, networking, server management, development, e-commerce and optimization.